holondo/WebDevelopment-Classes/README.md

     *
   ## 6. Build Procedures:

-  - Need to run server and noink simultaneously
+  - We used Docker containers to make the build and run easier -You need to navigate to this folder and run:
-  - Go to noink folder and run the following commands: npm install; npm run serve; The url is on localhost:8080/
+      - `docker-compose-build`
-  - Go to server folder and run the following commands: npm install; npm run start; You don't need to worry about the url on the server
+      - `docker-compose up`
-  - You will need a mongodb instance running on port 27017, the api will do the rest.
+    - The frontend will be running on `localhost:8080`

   ## 7. Problems: